aiidateam/aiida-core/docs/source/howto/data.rst

     For the class to function properly, the signature of the constructor **cannot be changed** and the constructor of the parent class **has to be called**.

-Before calling the construtor of the base class, we have to remove the ``value`` keyword from the keyword arguments ``kwargs``, because the base class will not expect it and will raise an exception if left in the keyword arguments.
+Before calling the constructor of the base class, we have to remove the ``value`` keyword from the keyword arguments ``kwargs``, because the base class will not expect it and will raise an exception if left in the keyword arguments.
 The final step is to actually *store* the value that is passed by the caller of the constructor.
 A new node has two locations to permanently store any of its properties: